Alcoa: United States

 On January 3, 2003, Alcoa opened its new operations headquarters on the North Shore of Pittsburgh.
 This move came about after it donated its 50-year-old skyscraper headquarters in Downtown Pittsburgh to the Regional Development Authority.

 Alcoa created a plant just outside Maryville in Blount County, Tennessee.
-To support the factory, Alcoa built a small city and named it as such.
-The Alcoa Tenn Federal Credit Union was the first employee created credit union in the state.
+To support the factory, Alcoa built a small city and named it Alcoa.
+The Alcoa Tenn Federal Credit Union was the first employee-created credit union in the state.
 The plant is no longer an Alcoa business.

-Alcoa's Massena West plant is the longest operating smelter in the United States, having been in continuous operation since 1902.
+Alcoa's Massena West plant has continuously operated since 1902.
 The Reynolds Aluminum Plant became Massena East when the companies merged in 2000.

-Alcoa had a smelting plant in Badin, North Carolina from 1917 to 2007 and continued a hydroelectric power operation there until February 1, 2017 when the Yadkin Hydroelectric Project was sold to Cube Hydro.
+Alcoa had a smelting plant in Badin, North Carolina from 1917 to 2007 and continued a hydroelectric power operation there until February 1, 2017, when the Yadkin Hydroelectric Project was sold to Cube Hydro.

 Alcoa also operates an aluminum smelting plant of similar size to the one in Tennessee in Warrick County, Indiana, just east of Newburgh.
 Vectren Energy operates a coal power plant on the site to provide electricity.
 In 2021, Alcoa retained the aluminum smelter and generating station while selling the rest of the facility to Kaiser Aluminum.
 This sale included the cast house, ingot facilities, hot mill, cold mills, and finishing mills.

 Alcoa maintains several Research and Development Centers in the United States.
 The largest one, Alcoa Technical Center, is located East of its Pittsburgh Headquarters at Alcoa Center, Pennsylvania.
-The "Tech Center" is as large as some college campuses, has its own zip code and maintains an extensive intellectual and physical resource for innovation.
-Alcoa's extensive safety program continuously improves safety at the Tech Center.
-After Paul O'Neill became Alcoa CEO in 1987, Alcoa became one of the safest companies in the world, despite the aluminum industry's inherent risks.

 Alcoa plans to close offices in Richmond, Virginia; Nashville, Tennessee; and Chicago.

 Alcoa Steamship Company

-The Alcoa Steamship company was a subsidiary of ALCOA since the company was formed in 1917.
+The Alcoa Steamship Company was a subsidiary of ALCOA since the company was formed in 1917.